ekoontz/fasta/README.md

 - The first 10 and last 10 characters of each shared subsequence in each overlap.
 - The next sequence in the overlapping chain.

-The beginning of the sample input is shown below:
+The beginning of `evaluate`'s output is shown below:

 ```
 % scala evaluate coding_challenge_data_set.txt